Chapter 68:

 “I was pretty drunk when we did that, hehe—woops.”
 She released an adorable giggle as she blushed, hiding behind her mug of alcohol.
 “Could I get a recap?”

-Rubbing at my face, I released a sigh before quietly explaining again that both Rionriv and I had spoken with a General of Shatter—the group of progressive freedom fighters local to this continent.
-I laid out the basics of the conversation once more, including the plan we made to deliver them supplies from the dungeon in a few days.
+Rubbing at my face, I released a sigh before quietly explaining once again that both Rionriv and I had spoken with Basil Seed, the leader of Shatter, which was a group of progressive freedom fighters local to this continent.
+I laid out the basics of the conversation for a second time, including the plan to deliver him and his group the shimmer crystals gathered from the dungeon.

-Midway through the recap, Sharzin tapped the table quickly, quieting me as the waitress came over.
-A friendly ruminantfolk woman in a long sundress and apron approached, carrying a heavy pitcher in her hands.
+Midway through the recap, Sharzin tapped the table quickly, quieting my already hushed voice as the waitress came over.
+A friendly ruminantfolk woman in a long sundress and apron approached, carrying a heavy pitcher.
 With proper southern charm, she refilled our steins before retreating to gather the meal that had been ordered.

-Once she was beyond earshot, I continued to explain that the General then delivered a message to me.
+Only once our host was out of earshot did I continue explaining that the leader then delivered a message to me.
 A reminder that because of my unique abilities, every decision I made would either better or break the world.

 Alright, now for the kicker.

-“T-That’s because it was my old life’s name,” I explained.
+“T-That’s because it was my old life’s name,” I explained, not lying but also keeping the whole 'author of the world' bit close to the chest.
 “I told you already.
 I’m Kalish-nik, which means instead of Ishara unlocking his psionic soup of past life memories to help him through this world, my life and memories overwrote his.
-I got a second chance at life, at the expense of this boy’s future.”
+I got a second chance at existing, at the expense of this boy’s future.”

 “How old were you when you died?”
 Sharzin asked abruptly.